-At a recent rally, students from Mainland China studying in Canada participated in a protest in support of the Hong Kong police and against the pro-Hong Kong movement.
-In a video clip of the protest, which was held in Toronto, Canada, at least eight or nine exotic sports cars, including Ferraris and other cars, were seen carrying the Chinese national flag.
+At a recent rally, students from mainland China studying in Canada participated in a protest in support of the Hong Kong police and against the pro-Hong Kong movement.
+In a video clip of the event, which was held in Toronto, at least eight or nine exotic sports cars, including Ferraris and other cars, were seen carrying the Chinese national flag.
 While revving their engines and sounding their horns, these children of wealthy families and officials hurled insults against Hong Kong protesters.

-What these overseas students didn’t realize was that video of the parade would be viewed in Mainland China many, many times, and viewed with close scrutiny.
-Canada has a large number of native Hong Kongers living in Canada, as many migrated when the Chinese Communist Party assumed control in 1997.
-Being so used to showing off their wealth while living abroad, the Mainland students never stopped to think that those in Mainland China and elsewhere might not take kindly to their “protest.”
+What these overseas students didn’t realize was that video of the parade would be viewed in mainland China many, many times, and viewed with close scrutiny.
+Canada has a large number of native Hong Kongers living there, as many migrated when the Chinese Communist Party assumed control in 1997.
+Being so used to showing off their wealth while living abroad, the mainland students never stopped to think that those in mainland China and elsewhere might not take kindly to their “protest.”

 Subscribe to our Newsletter!

 Receive selected content straight into your inbox.

 The video caused people in mainland China to vent their anger on social media and questioned the source of the student’s wealth and taste in exotic cars, which range in price from US$200,000-US$400,000.
 “Where do these people’s money and cars come from?
 It’s definitely not from hard-earned money in Canada.” said a person from the Ministry of Foreign Affairs of the Communist Party of China.